CHOLESTEROL IS NOT BAD FOR YOU.

 By finding out why your cholesterol is high, you can treat the real problem.
 For example, if you cholesterol is high because you have low Vitamin D levels, supplement with Vitamin D or get some more sunlight and your cholesterol levels will balance out.
 If you have a lot of inflammation throughout your body and cellular damage, you need to treat this with antioxidants and healthy eating.
 Visit a naturopath if you are concerned about your cholesterol levels in order to get to the cause of the problem.

 Does high cholesterol lead to heart disease? …..

 The other real culprit with regards to plaque build up in arteries is triglycerides.
-If triglyceride levels are high, they need to be lowered.
-High triglycerides are a result of over consumption of refined carbohydrates, sugars, trans fats and alcohol and it is the VLDL which carries the triglycerides.
+As mentioned above, high trigycerides leads to high sdLDL, so if triglyceride levels are high, they need to be lowered.
+High triglycerides are a result of over consumption of refined carbohydrates, sugars, trans fats and alcohol. .

 So it really comes down to diet and lifestyle.
 If you eat a healthy diet high in antioxidants and low in sugar and processed foods, exercise regularly, maintain a healthy weight and lower your blood pressure, then there will not be a high rate of oxidation of the cholesterol.

 Why shouldn’t I artificially lower my cholesterol? …..